 Waiting for the right talent to come along can be frustrating and slow down productivity.
 Instead, it might be time to adopt a “hire for attitude, train for skills” philosophy.
-Here’s how it works, what your small business stands to gain, and some guidelines to follow.
+Here’s how it works, what your small business stands to gain and some guidelines to follow.

 This isn’t to say that aptitude lacks importance.
 Someone who never went to medical school should not be expected to suddenly learn neurosurgery.
-But by looking at applicants with basic competencies who possess traits in line with your small business’s mission and culture, you may discover someone worth training to fill the vacancy.
+But by looking at applicants with basic competencies who possess traits in line with your small business’s mission and culture, you may discover valuable candidates worth training to fill the vacancy.

 Evaluating candidates for attitude over skill

 So how can you identify which people with skill gaps might be worth training?
 While there’s no magic formula, keep an eye out for evidence of these things:

 Progression: A person who has steadily moved up in her field likely has impressed past bosses with his or her achievements and work ethic.
 Their comfort entrusting the candidate with increasing responsibility bodes well for you being able to do the same.

 Transferable skills: The abilities you desire may be there on a resume, just in a different context.
 An outstanding communicator or a top-notch proofreader doesn’t lose his or her talents moving to a different industry; the candidate simply needs to be taught how to apply them in ways relevant to your industry.